NifTK/MITK/README.md

    Now it will preserve the user entered text (if any) and the fact that nothing has been selected.

+5. Branch: trac-4158-LocalFile-dll-export

+   Mark a nested class as dll-export so that we can use it in NifTK.

 Tickets that are Outstanding (waiting to be merged) with MITK
 =============================================================